 |Time is a rare and precious commodity in modern life and sharing wonderful experiences as a family is one of life's essentials.
 What better way to accomplish that than by witnessing the diversity of British wildlife together as you are guided through the beautiful woodlands of Sussex by those who know their secrets best.
 Escape the normal hustle and bustle and let your senses tune in to the sights and sounds of the forest.||

 Modern life, we are often told, conspires to pull the family apart.
-Our family courses offer you the chance to be a real family unit.
-Just as much fun as camping but with the added bonus of discovering nature and experiencing bushcraft together in a stimulating and safe environment.
+Our family bushcraft courses offer you the chance to be a real family unit.
+They offer the fun of camping but with the added bonus of discovering nature and experiencing bushcraft together in a stimulating and safe environment.

 Making the campfire, shelter building, tree and plant recognition, bushcraft survival, campfire games and stories, watching some of the stars of British wildlife and learning to recognise their tracks are just some of the highlights on the Family Bushcraft course.

 This course is conducted from an expedition style camp in East Sussex and is self-catering, so you should bring enough food for the duration and a stove to cook it on.

 It is our firm belief that Wilderness Bushcraft has something of value to give to everyone.
 Hopefully this is reflected in our programme of bushcraft courses and educational Wilderness Bushcraft Survival courses that have evolved over the thirty years we have been operating.